boogiemedia/compare-files/README.md

 __Run the Script:__ Run the script in your Python environment.
 The script will automatically read the files from the imported and exported directories.
 ## Aproach
+1.  __identifying unique files:__ The script identifies and prints the names of files present in one directory but not in the other.
-1. __Sorting Files by Type:__ Sorting the files by their types at the beginning allows the script to handle different file types differently.
+2. __Sorting Files by Type:__ Sorting the files by their types at the beginning allows the script to handle different file types differently.
 This is important because the method of comparison for images will be different from that of compressed files.

-2. __Checking Compressed Files by Size:__ The script will check the sizes of the compressed files in both directories.
+3. __Checking Compressed Files by Size:__ The script will check the sizes of the compressed files in both directories.
 If there’s a size difference, it will print an error message with the file name and the size difference in bytes.

-3. __Image Comparison Using OpenCV:__ Images can be compared visually, but this process can be subjective and inconsistent.
+4. __Image Comparison Using OpenCV:__ Images can be compared visually, but this process can be subjective and inconsistent.
 Using OpenCV, the script can compare images objectively based on their pixel values.
 OpenCV’s robust functionality, efficiency, and strong community support make it an ideal choice for this image and file comparison script. https://opencv.org/